Autonomous-Argo-Systems/.github/profile/README.md

 # Autonomous Agro Systems
-Autonoums Agro Systems is a project by the company De Groot Agro to create an multi purpose platfrom to automate tasks in agro forests.
+Autonoums Agro Systems is a project by the company De Groot Agro to create an multi-purpose platfrom to automate tasks in agro forests.
 This organisation contains the source code and development documentation for this platform.

 <img src="profile/araf.jpg"  width="300" height="200">